-- 37. Over the monitoring period the size of the population breeding within the VDSA was approximately stable.
-However, approximately 14 % of nesting lochs used in the previous year were vacant and a similar number of lochs that were vacant in the previous year were occupied (Tables 43 and 44).
+40. Over the monitoring period the size of the population breeding within the VDSA was approximately stable.
+However, in any one year, approximately 12 % of nesting lochs used in the previous year were vacant and a similar number of lochs that were vacant in the previous year were occupied (Tables 43 and 44).
 Most of this flux occurred on lochs which were marginal in terms of their suitability for breeding (i.e. those rated as 'poor' in the loch characteristics analysis presented later).
-Most of the better quality sites remained occupied throughout the three-year period.
+Most of the better quality sites remained occupied throughout the period monitored.
 About a third of the flux could be accounted for by three territories where birds used two alternative nesting lochs.
 The pairs of alternative nesting lochs were separated by between 20 m and 300 m.
-These three territories were occupied in each year of survey. - 38.
-Two lochs where breeding has been proven in the past ten years did not support confirmed breeding between 2003 and 2008, although both supported non-breeding pairs in at least one season.
-This suggests that a small number of lochs where no breeding occurred during the survey period might be used in the future.
-The section on loch characteristics considers in more detail the subject of the flux in site occupancy and how many additional potentially suitable nesting lochs exist on the Viking site.
+These three territories were occupied in each year of survey.